ia0/ffactor/tutorial/README.md

 ------------

-When you have access to a new machine, you may clone your repository in your home directory:
+When you have access to a new machine, you may clone your repository in your home directory and build everything:

     git clone ... ~/config
     cd ~/config

-You now just need to call `make`.
-It will fetch the *ffactor* repository, create your local environment file, and build everything.
-You could do this step by step with the following commands:

-    git submodule update --init
-    make init
     make

-If you edit your source or environment files or if you update your repository, you may run `make` to build what needs to be updated.
+If you edit your source or environment files or if you update your repository, you may run `make pull` to synchronize and `make` to build what needs to be updated.

 Syntax highlighting